OnPositive/rtui/README.md

 #Types UI

-##Disclaimer this readme is a partially joke, and contains a lot of hype
+###Disclaimer this readme is a partially joke, and contains a lot of hype.
+(It is written basing on the one in Saphire(framework which I used for inspiration)

 Little has changed in the business application UI development since ... release.